Adverse credit is a term you might have come across when applying for credit or even looking to rent a property.

 When you apply for any type of credit - anything from a loan to a mobile phone contract - your credit history is checked.
 It is one of the factors that can determine whether your application is accepted or rejected.

 And when you sign a credit agreement, the lender will report this to the three credit reference agencies - Experian, Equifax and CallCredit - too.
-This means your credit history gives lenders an accurate insight to your ability to manage credit.
+This means your credit history gives lenders an accurate insight into your ability to manage credit.

 Each month, lenders will update these agencies on how well you’ve managed your payments.
 This information will be made visible to both lenders and yourself.